yuan-cloud/helios/docs/payloads.md

 ### Interpretation

 - Viz treats missing `target` or `status !== 'resolved'` as unresolved/ambiguous edges (styled accordingly).
 - Graph-core expects `source/target` to reference ids present in `functions[]`.
-If unresolved, leave `target` equal to best guess and set `resolution.status` appropriately.
+For unresolved cases the parser may keep a best-guess `target`; downstream loaders should rely on `resolution.status` for styling/logic and tolerate optimistic targets without assuming the resolution succeeded.

 ## 4. Similarity Edges (`similarityEdges[]`)